bharath12b5/mvn-linux/Building-NGINX.md

 _ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

+# Building NGINX
-## Downloading, Building and Installing NGINX 1.10.1
+### Downloading, Building and Installing NGINX 1.10.1

 1. Install dependencies as needed for the specific platform